 What's your celebrity couple name?
 Want to honor two people with the same baby name?
 Combine two names into one with the Name Blender.

 Like the Word Blender, the Name Blender enumerates all combinations of the names supplied.
 Each combination is then scored against a language score with additional edit distance component.
-Language models are stastical modals that can determine how likely a string of characters is to occur in a given language.
-The language model helps the Name Blender identify the more natural combinations of the starter words that are likely easier to pronouce.
+Language models are statistical models that can determine how likely a string of characters is to occur in a given language.
+The language model helps the Name Blender identify the more natural combinations of the starter words that are likely easier to pronounce.
 The edit distance component rewards combinations that more closely match each of names supplied.
-Combiantions below a certain threshold are discarded.
-The end result is a new, but plausible name that is both easy to read and pronouce.
+Combinations below a certain threshold are discarded.
+The end result is a new, but plausible name that is both easy to read and pronounce.

 A name is considered "common" if it is given to at least 200 babies last year.
 A name that is not common is considered rare.

 Love Unique Baby Names?
 Try our other Baby Name Apps, like the Unique Name Generator or or Alternate Spelling Suggester.
 The Baby Name Uniqueness Analyzer can let you know just how unusual that name is, and what the chances are an individual with that name is to encounter another person with the same name.
 The Baby Name Explorer lets you explore names based on gender ratio, substring, popularity, or the number of syllables.
 Finally, the Nickname Finder can help you find that perfect nick name.